Owlmetry

 2. Normalizes each error message by stripping variable parts (UUIDs, numbers, quoted strings) and lowercasing.

-3. Generates a SHA-256 fingerprint from the normalized message + source module.
+3. Generates a SHA-256 fingerprint from the normalized message + source module + an optional per-event-name discriminator (see Fingerprinting below).

-6. If a match exists: records a new occurrence (one per session per issue).
+6. Records a new occurrence (one per session per issue).

 This means the scan has zero impact on event ingestion — the ingest endpoint is never slowed down.